mfcodingbc/e-commerce-back-end/README.md

 ## Usage

-After cloning the code from the GitHub repository, you will need to enter your `mysql` info in a `.env` file on the main directory as the following:
+After cloning the code from the GitHub repository, install the necessary npm libraries with the command `'npm install'` Also, you will need to enter your `mysql` info in a `.env` file on the main directory as the following:
 `DB_NAME='database_name'`
 `DB_USER='your_username'`
 `DB_PW='your_password'`